Doyen of India's IP rights bids goodbye

 "Appa, I want to do law," Basheer senior recalled a young Shamnad saying.

-At NLSIU Shamnad met Prof N S Gopalakrishnan, one of India’s leading academics at the time.
+At NLSIU Shamnad met Prof N S Gopalakrishnan, one of India’s leading IP academics at the time.

 “Initially he was a bit casual, but slowly he became serious.
 He had great calibre to think, articulate, and things like that,” said Gopalakrishnan.